chanlhock/SlapImage/README.md

-# Welcome to SlapImage Apps
+# :mouse: Welcome to SlapImage Apps

 This is my attempt to create a utility Android Apps which rich features and useful functions using Android Studio Meerkat with the assistance of DeepSeek (https://www.deepseek.com/).
 Some of graphics are generated with Doubao 豆包 (https://www.doubao.com/chat/).